HTMLMin/Laravel-HTMLMin/README.md

 $ composer require graham-campbell/htmlmin
 ```

-Once installed, you need to register the `GrahamCampbell\HTMLMin\HTMLMinServiceProvide` service provider in your `config/app.php`, and optionally alias our facade:
+Once installed, you need to register the `GrahamCampbell\HTMLMin\HTMLMinServiceProvider` service provider in your `config/app.php`, and optionally alias our facade:

 ```php
         'HTMLMin' => GrahamCampbell\HTMLMin\Facades\HTMLMin::class,